MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/ready-antipatterns.md

 Customers frequently experience a number of common cloud adoption antipatterns while in the readiness phase of cloud adoption.
 Review the following antipatterns to avoid unexpected downtime, inability to recover or keep services available,

-## Assuming released services are always supposed to be used in production
+## Antipattern: Assuming released services are always supposed to be used in production

 Since cloud computing is evolving rapidly, new services are often released in a preview state.
 These preview services usually do not provide e.g., an uptime SLA.
 Additionally, newly available services might have not reached the same maturity as already available service in the cloud.
 Customers tend to assume that all services that are made available in the cloud can be used already in production environments.